processone/docs.ejabberd.im/content/admin/configuration.md

 -   If you use `pam_winbind` to authorise against a Windows Active Directory, then `/etc/nsswitch.conf` must be configured to use `winbind` as well.

+### JWT Authentication

+`ejabberd` supports authentication using JSON Web Token (JWT).
+When enabled, clients send signed tokens instead of passwords, which are checked using a private key specified in the `jwt_key` option.
+JWT payload must look like
+this:

+    {
+      "jid": "test@example.org",
+      "exp": 1564436511
+    }

+Options:

+**`jwt_key: Path`**:   Full path to a file containing the JWT private key.

+Example:

+	auth_method: jwt
+	jwt_key: "/path/to/jwt/key"

 ## Access Rules